 Dental disease is highly prevalent among stroke survivors.
-Untreated tooth decay was found in 48% of patients admitted to a stroke unit in North West England, and 61% had marked gum disease.
-This compares to 30% and 50%, respectively, for adults of similar age in the UK general population.
-2 Evidence suggests an inflammatory pathway may link oral health and stroke.^{3,4} Periodontal disease is associated with stroke in epidemiological studies^{5,6} and shares common risk factors such as smoking.
-7 Survivors of stroke have fewer teeth than individuals without prior stroke, and more often wear dentures.8 Xerostomia (dry mouth) is a common side-effect of stroke-related medication, and can increase the risk of tooth decay, periodontal disease and oral infection (eg oral thrush) and impact upon wearing dentures.
-In turn, poor oral health has been linked with important sequelae of stroke, such as aspiration pneumonia, 10 reduced quality of life and nutritional status.
-11 Tooth decay and periodontal disease can be prevented or effectively managed with appropriate oral health behaviours.
+Untreated tooth decay was found in 48% of patients admitted to a stroke unit in North West England, and 61% had marked gum disease.1 This compares to 30% and 50% respectively for adults of similar age in the United Kingdom general population.2 Evidence suggests an inflammatory pathway may link oral health and stroke.^{3,4} Periodontal disease is associated with stroke in epidemiological studies,^{5,6} and shares common risk factors such as smoking.7 Survivors of stroke have fewer teeth than individuals without prior stroke, and more often wear dentures.8 Xerostomia (dry mouth) is a common side-effect of stroke-related medication,9 and can increase the risk of tooth decay, periodontal disease, oral infection (e.g. oral thrush) and impact upon wearing dentures.
+In turn, poor oral health has been linked with important sequelae of stroke, such as aspiration pneumonia,10 reduced quality of life and nutritional status.11 Tooth decay and periodontal disease can be prevented or effectively managed with appropriate oral health behaviours.
 Two important behaviours are regular toothbrushing with a fluoridated toothpaste12 and visiting a dentist.

-Stroke is the leading cause of complex adult disability worldwide, and approximately half of the 1.2 million stroke survivors in the UK are left with disability.
-For example, people with stroke may experience complex difficulties due to motor weakness (face, hand/arm), visual field defects, visuospatial problems, aphasia, apraxia and swallowing problems, which can impact on their ability to self-care and access services.
-Problems encountered include manual dexterity and coordination difficulties when using a toothbrush, difficulties when rinsing and a diminished awareness when there is food or residue left in the oral cavity.
-In
+Stroke is the leading cause of complex adult disability worldwide, and approximately half of the 1.2 million stroke survivors in the UK are left with disability.13 For example, people with stroke may experience complex difficulties due to motor weakness (face, hand/arm), visual field defects, visuo-spatial problems, aphasia, apraxia and swallowing problems which impact on their ability to self-care and access services.
+Problems encountered include manual dexterity and coordination difficulties when using a tooth brush, difficulties when rinsing and a diminished awareness when there is food or residue left in the oral cavity.11

-Approximately one third of patients discharged from hospital after a stroke require help with activities of daily living.
-13 For many people, the impact of their stroke is greatest once they have been discharged home from hospital services, with lack of information provision, access to services and support identified as key factors.
-14-16 However, the literature is scant about the oral health needs of individuals discharged from hospital, with most research focussing on oral care in the hospital setting.
-17-22 The present study is focussed on stroke survivors discharged to their own homes, or those of family members, in the community.
+Approximately one third of patients discharged from hospital after a stroke require help with activities of daily living.13 For many people, the impact of their stroke is greatest once they have been discharged home from hospital services, with lack of information provision, access to services and support identified as key factors.^{14-16} However, the literature is scant about the oral health needs of individuals discharged from hospital, with most research focussing on oral care in the hospital setting.^{17-22} The present study is focussed on stroke survivors discharged to their own homes, or those of family members, in the community.
 Community-dwelling individuals must adapt to living independently, with or without support from informal or professional carers.
-It is important to fully understand the challenges surrounding oral health-care behaviours for this population to enable appropriate support to be put in place to optimize oral health care and to minimize the negative health consequences of poor oral health care.
+It is important to fully understand the challenges surrounding oral health care behaviours for this population to enable appropriate support to be put in place to optimise oral health care and to minimise the negative health consequences of poor oral health care.

 This study was in two phases.
-Phase 1 used qualitative methods to explore experiences of oral care in depth with community-dwelling stroke survivors and health and care professionals (HCPs) and to identify the specific problems encountered regarding oral health care.
-The second phase used the findings from phase 1 to inform the development of an intervention to improve oral health among stroke survivors.
-This paper reports phase 1 only.
+Phase one used qualitative methods to explore experiences of oral care in depth with community dwelling stroke survivors and health and care professionals (HCP) and to identify the specific problems encountered regarding oral health care.
+The second phase is using the findings from phase one to inform the development of an intervention to improve oral health among stroke survivors.
+This paper reports phase one only.